mhussain2503/assingment/README.md

-# assingment
-develop an app with bottom navigation , displaying an image using API call
+The app is develop using bottom tab navigator